 - Could this customer benefit from expanding their current solution?

 - Is this customer at risk of churning our solution?

 In other words: is there upsell potential or do we risk losing this customer completely?
 In either case, a good demand generation marketer can recognize those trends and plug the customer into an appropriate segment designed to either nudge them toward buying more, or in the case of churn, mitigate risk by improving the health of their product usage.

 Segmentation based on clean, enriched data gives your marketing campaigns a sharp focus.
-Using segmentation correctly is a hallmark of a savvy digital marketing strategy.
-Learn more about how to leverage your data wisely; watch the webinar: Revolutionize the Way You Use Data today!
+Using your data correctly is a hallmark of a savvy digital marketing strategy.

 That’s why Leadspace has created a free webinar to help digital marketers get the most from the data they have.
 Simply fill out the form below for instant access.